-Top Temporary and Permanent Light Displays
+Top Permanent Light Displays in Philadelphia

 The Neon Museum of Philadelphia brightens up the Center for Architecture, as well as bars, restaurants and public spaces throughout the city, with its little-known and privately owned tribute to the history of neon signs.
 The organization owns more than 100 signs that date back to before the 1950s.

 Details: 1218 Arch Street | (215) 569-3186

 The Benjamin Franklin Bridge’s visibility from 10 miles away and its proximity to myriad public gathering spaces in Philadelphia and major urban centers in New Jersey makes it a prime canvas for an LED row of lights that dots the bridge span on both sides and changes and moves depending on the season or the holiday.
 Sometimes the lights appear to “chase” the passing commuter trains that traverse the bridge, and other times they glow in varying colors—red, white and blue for Independence Day and green for a major Philadelphia Eagles playoff game, for example.
 Seven Schuylkill River bridges are also permanently illuminated—part of the legacy of the city’s Millennium Philadelphia celebration in 1999.

 One of Philadelphia’s most memorable nighttime vistas is that of Boathouse Row, made up of a dozen sculling clubs that line the Schuylkill River behind the Philadelphia Museum of Art.
 In 2009, new full-color, energy-efficient LED light nodes were hung to showcase the intricate architectural details of the clubs.
 Now a drive or stroll along the river results in an eye-popping lighting marvel that normally glows white but can change to celebrate a holiday or civic celebration, a charity appeal or a significant professional sporting win.